tfgg/yournextmep/_candidates/eu2014/ppuk/george-walkden.md

 person: george-walkden
 region: north-west
 party: ppuk
-title: North West - Pirate Party UK - George Walkden
+title: George Walkden is running for MEP in North West for the Pirate Party (UK)
 incumbent: false
 ---